tomvidm/Pelmeni2D/docs/pelmeni_input.md

 # Input specifications
 * The InputManager handles SFML's sf::Event and translates them to p2d::input::InputEvent
 * A scene node can subscribe to a specific event.
 InputManager will get a list of all SceneNodes subscribing to a specific event and pass the event to them, so that the SceneNode itself can respond with specified behaviour.
+* A SceneNode can subscribe to an input event by using SceneManager as an interface.
+A SceneNode should ask SceneManager using subscribeToInputEvent and passing a shared_ptr to itself.
+SceneManager will pass this on to InputManager which will store this in a multimap.

 ### MouseButtonEvent
 Prerequisite: An SFML event is polled after a mouse button press.